 – The hammock is on the shelf in it’s green bag.
 Only attach to the metal rings on the fence posts!!
 And I’m afraid only ONE adult at a time.

 – The whole garden is for all wild creatures.
 The brush/woodpile behind the cabin is for wildlife and a huge hedgehog lives in there!
 Him and the toads eat the prize-sized slugs and snails.
 The pond has frogs, toads, newts, dragonflies and all sorts of other fellows.
 No one gets killed by humans.
 Please be kind to any visitors that join you.

 – Osprey Studios is signed up to the Welsh Government’s Sustainable Development Charter.
-Please be frugal with the heaters.
+Please be frugal with the heaters; do not have them on when the door is open.
 Please don’t leave them or anything electric on while you are out.
 There are extra blankets and cosy wraps on the shelf.
 Please be kind to all critters including in the cabin and shower room.
 We will recycle your trash.

-– Park off road, in front of the house when possible, leaving room for my silver van and my neighbour’s car.
+– Park off road, in front of the house when possible, leaving room for my silver van.
 Ynyswen is a very safe, friendly place but can run short of parking.